-Saddle Horn Wrap For Sale
+Saddle Horn Wrap

 About Saddle Horn Wrap

-The materials used to wrap a saddle horn fall into two broad categories: 1) Rubber, which includes synthetic rubber, 2) and "slick horn" materials.
+The materials used to wrap a saddle horn fall into two broad categories: 1) rubber, which includes synthetic rubber, 2) and "slick horn" materials.

 - Rubber and synthetic rubber provide a strong "grab" on a rope.
 "Grab" means that the rope will slide very little while dallied.
 Competitive ropers such as team ropers often use rubber or synthetic rubber.
 It is also a popular choice for ranch use.

 - Slick horn materials (which include elk hide, mule hide, latigo, and others) allow the the dally to slide more easily.
 Slick horn materials are popular for ranch use and competitive ranch roping.

 A brief description of some common rubber and slick horn materials follows.
 If you'd like more information, we suggest you simply ask a roper their opinion.

 - Rubber and Synthetic Rubber